hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 Unlike the Java 8 APIs, in Jet we construct a single object (a Pipeline) that represents the entire data operation.

 The Pipeline is constructed in a declarative way, by using an intermediate class called a ComputeStage.
-First, we create an empty Pipeline, and then add an initial data source to it, by using methods such as ++drawFrom()++ to indicate where objects should be taken from.
+First, we create an empty Pipeline, and then add an initial data source to it, by using methods such as `drawFrom()`` to indicate where objects should be taken from.
 These methods return a ComputeStage object, which can then be used as an intermediate object in functional operations.

 The ComputeStage is somewhat similar to a Java 8 Stream or a Spark RDD and represents a step in a Jet computation - a node in the DAG representation.
-Just as with Java 8 Streams, a DAG calculation needs to be terminated, and Jet provides methods such as ++drainTo()++ to complete the calculation.
+Just as with Java 8 Streams, a DAG calculation needs to be terminated, and Jet provides methods such as `drainTo()` to complete the calculation.
 However, unlike Java 8 Streams, in Jet the whole calculation (represented as a DAG) is an object of interest in its own right and can be declared ahead of use and passed around, composed, etc.

 As a result, it is considered best practice to use a factory method for the Pipeline and hide any explicit ComputeStage instances inside the method used to construct the overall DAG.